kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 ## Python Pseudo Code Compare

-  - **insertion** sort: get a key and insert it into sorted sublist
+  - **insertion** : get a key and insert it into sorted sublist
-  - **selection** sort: select minimum value and swap it into sorted sublist
+  - **selectionsort** : select minimum value and swap it into sorted sublist
   - **merge** sort:  divide and merge (_conquer_) of sublists

 ![sortCode](http://bit.ly/codeSort)